Your Neighbourhood Place of Hope

 Questions to Go Deeper

-1. What did you think about Meredith’s sermon?
+1. What did you think about Pastor Jeremy’s sermon?
 Was there anything in it that made you think or something you really liked?
 Was there anything that confused you or that you’d like to know more about?

 Subscribe to our Weekly Emails!